SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 # PromptLab DevLog - A More Detailed ChangeLog

+### 2023-06-24

+- Added conditional prompting using filetype placeholders
+    - {{images:...}} - Content (including other placeholders) will only be evaluated if there is at least on selected image files
+    - Other file categories: {{textfiles:...}}, {{videos:...}}, {{audio:...}}
+    - For image, text, audio, and video file extensions, use {{ext:...}} to single out a specific file extension, e.g. {{svg:...}} or {{mov:...}}
+        - Also supports {{pdf:...}}
+    - Conditional prompting have other placeholders nested inside them, e.g. {{images:{{url:https://www.example.com}}}}
+        - Inner placeholders will only be evaluated if the condition is met (e.g. if there is at least one image file)
+- Added Custom Placeholders stored in supportPath/custom_placeholders.json
+- Added action to edit the custom placeholders file
+- Added Placeholders Guide and an action to open it
+- Added automatic detection of placeholders in prompts
+    - If a placeholder is detected, the info box for the prompt will show the detected placeholder, its description, and an example

 ### 2023-06-22

 - Redesigned the placeholders system to be more efficient and more versatile